thraraujo/pysymmpol/paper/paper.md

 CFTs but also provides valuable insights for theoretical developments in quantum field theory and related fields.

-Some methods to deal with these bosonic and fermionic states are also available in the package, and the \textrm{ACCELASC}
+Further details on the other functionalities can be found in the tutorial.
-algorithm~[@Kelleher:2009] greatly improved the speed of these methods.
+The *ACCELASC* algorithm [@Kelleher:2009] greatly improved the speed of the methods associated to these calculations.

 ## Symmetric Polynomials